appvia/terraform-aws-lza-bootstrap/README.md

 ## Usage

-a) Firstly we need to create the dependencies for the terraform state.
+a) Firstly we need to ensure "Trusted Access" is permitted within Cloudformation, see https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-activate-trusted-access.html
+b) Run the pipeline locally to provision the resources
+c) Once the resources are provisioned, we can push the local terraform state to the S3 bucket.
+d) Move the pipeline under CI/CD

 ## Update Documentation